slee1107/Git-Training/README.md

 Oh no!
 More problems!
 In this case, you have gotten what is referred to as a _merge conflict_.

-In reality, this is a somewhat common occurence, and is not a "problem" per se.
+In reality, this is a somewhat common occurrence, and is not a "problem" per se.
 I wish they were called something else like "intervention merges" or something like that.
 It just means that there is some ambiguity about what the final version of a branch should look like, based on when commits happened and what they edited.

 Your `git status` command will show sections that sort-of look like staged and unstaged changes, but in the context of an in progress merge, the "staged" changes are the files that do not need intervention, and the "unstaged" changes are files that do need intervention.